henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 ## Events

-Event subjects provide a structure to represent the change of IE values that was detected by a collection task at a specific point of time.
+Event subjects provide a structure to represent the change of IE values that were detected by a collection task at a specific point in time.
 It is mandatory to include the new values in an event subject and it is recommended to include the past values that were replaced by the new IE values.
-Every event can be associated with a subject-specific event-timestamp and a lastseen-timestamp that might differ from the corresponding collection-timestamps.
-If these are omitted the collection-timestamp that is included in the content-metadata subject is used instead.
+Every event can be associated with a subject-specific event timestamp and a last seen timestamp that might differ from the corresponding collection timestamps.
+If these are omitted the collection timestamp that is included in the content metadata subject is used instead.

-Example: A SACM statement containing an event
+Example: A SACM statement containing an event.

 ~~~~ pseudo-code